clovellbsc/Where-BnB/README.md

 - [bcrypt](https://www.npmjs.com/package/bcrypt) - bcrypt is a password-hashing function
 - [dotenv](https://www.npmjs.com/package/dotenv) - Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
 - [uuid](https://www.npmjs.com/package/uuid) - For the creation of RFC4122 UUIDs.
+- [Nodemailer](https://nodemailer.com/about/) - Nodemailer is a module for Node.js applications to allow easy as cake email sending.